JiaC623/Projects/2023 Album Website/README.md

 <img src="./demo-pictures/ini-page.png" style="width:120%;height:120%;">

-### Images, Blogs, Todos!
+### Images, Blogs, Todos Display

 - "Today's Featured Photos" will randomly choose an image collection to display.
+- You can change the set of images by clicking the other tags (generated once you give the name of the set of images)
+- Or access and see the media types (diamond icons) on the side
-> Notice that it only displays the first five images, so if you want to change the order, you need to change their file names (alphabetical order if that's also your case).
+> Notice that it only displays the first five images, so if you want to change the order, you need to change their file names (alphabetical / numerical order depends on what's in your case).

 - "Latest Blogs" will display all the Blog's Titles and Blog's Snippets (you'll see when you create a blog).
 By clicking the "Latest Blogs" or blogs, you'll head into the all-blogs page.